Iran: Who are the 6 men running for president? – DW – 06/10/2024

 Masoud Pezeshkian

 Former Health Minister Masoud Pezeshkian is believed to be more moderate than his rivals in the presidential race.
-The 69-year-old has tried to run in 2021 but was disqualified by the Guardian Council.
+The 69-year-old tried to run for president in 2021 but was disqualified by the Guardian Council.

 Allowing Pezeshkian to be on the ballot in 2024 could be seen as the regime's strategy to boost turnout by mobilizing more liberal voters.
 His chances of winning the office, however, remain slim.